MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/fix-unhealthy-sensors.md

 ---
-title: Fix unhealthy sensors in Microsoft Defender ATP
+title: Fix unhealthy sensors in Microsoft Defender for Endpoint
 description: Fix device sensors that are reporting as misconfigured or inactive so that the service receives data from the device.
 keywords: misconfigured, inactive, fix sensor, sensor health,  no sensor data, sensor data, impaired communications, communication search.product: eADQiWindows 10XVcnh